DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 By talking to yourself, I basically mean that you are having digital threads (on git commits, github threads, blogs, twitter or slack) where the main person talking (i.e. adding digital content) is you.
 You describe a problem you have, you write possible solutions and when you find the answer you document that too.

-It is very important to be comfortable in talking to yourself digital, since it is not easy and it can feel quite awkward.
-But it is totally worth it usually the main beneficially of those threads is actually you (I have many examples of years later finding blog posts I wrote where the step-by-step details I posted help me not to have to solve the same problem again).
-That said one of the loneliest moments you can have is when you have a particular problem and the only thread you find on the Internet is actually you a couple years ago talking about that problem and asking for help (it is on that that moment that you realise that you are the only one in the world that cares about that issue :) )
+It is very important to be comfortable in talking to yourself digitally, since it is not easy and it can feel quite awkward.
+But it is totally worth it, usually the main beneficially of those threads is actually you (I have many examples of years later finding blog posts I wrote where the step-by-step details I posted help me not to have to solve the same problem again).
+That said one of the loneliest moments you can have is when you have a particular problem and the only thread you find on the Internet is actually you a couple years ago talking about that problem and asking for help (it is in that moment that you realise that you are the only one in the world that cares about that issue :) )

 Usually the reason why you will not do this is because you think (wrongly) that: